pusher/pusher-http-php/README.md

 Push notification requests, once submitted to the service, are executed asynchronously.
 To make reporting errors easier, you can supply a `webhook_url` field in the body of the request.
 The service will call this url with a body that contains the results of the publish request.

-You may also supply a `webhook_level` field in the body, which can either be `"INFO"` or `"DEBUG"`.
-It defaults to `"INFO"` - where `"INFO"` only reports customer facing errors, while `"DEBUG"` reports all available information about the responses.

 Here's an example:

 ```php